lineker1/Seletor-de-Fotos/README.md

 ﻿# Image Selection

- ## App para acessar a galera, e a camera do seu celular!
+ ## App para acessar a galeria, e a camera do seu celular!